 Access Intimacy, a phrase, an embodiment, a commitment.
 Alice Wong, creator of the Disability Visibility Project (DVP), is a fierce change maker.
-Initially a project with a few conversations between people living with disabilities, the DVP has boomed into a oral history archive, activist network, blog community, and podcast host.
-I had the great pleasure of facilitating DVP conversations and later producing audio clips for the blog.
-The experience of listening to, being present with, sharing in, and experiencing over 100 Bay Area DVP stories has utterly me.
-Thank you Alice for your energy, sagacity, and patience.
-Thank you Mia Mingus for the words access intimacy and for your brilliance.
-Thank you Bonnie, Judith, and all the DVP storytellers for offering of your experience.
+Initially considered as a project to encourage conversations between people living with disabilities, the DVP boomed into an oral history archive, activist network, blog community, and podcast producer.
+I had the great pleasure of field producing many DVP conversations and later producing editing clips and posts for the blog.
+The experience of listening to, being present with, sharing in, and supporting over 100 Bay Area DVP stories has transformed the way I identify and connect to disability communities.